- Course Description

 You are advised to purchase a license for Cycling 74′s Max 7 software.
-A four-month subscription is US $40 and a 12-month license costs US $80.
-For this course you only need the 12-month license, but a permanent license is also available for US $300 if you would like to continue to program in Max in the future.
+A four-month subscription is US $40 and a 12-month license costs US $59.
+For this course you only need a license for the term, but a permanent academic license is also available for US $250 if you would like to continue to program in Max in the future.
 The software is available for both Windows and Mac computers.
 There are also a few licenses installed on computers at Western.
 Contact me if you would like details about using those.

 After each day’s class, I will post links to online copies of all of the programs that we discussed that day.
 You don’t have to recreate these Max patches from scratch.
 Each program has a link on this page.
 When you follow that link you will find a picture of the program and a “raw code link”.
 You can download the program by following these steps:

 - Click on the raw code link.
 This will take you to a web page at the code sharing site Github.